Our immune system is complex and protects us from viruses, bacteria, and toxins.

-Maitake mushrooms are known to increase immune cells’ ability to engulf bacteria.
+- Maitake mushrooms: known to increase immune cells’ ability to engulf bacteria.

-Whereas reishi mushrooms, which must be taken as a dried capsule supplement or in a tea/tincture because they are not edible, are known to have antiviral and anti-cancer properties.
+- Reishi mushrooms: known to have antiviral and anti-cancer properties.
+They must be taken as a dried capsule supplement or in a tea/tincture because they are not edible.

 Each of these increases the overall power and function of the immune system making it better able to ward off pathogens and viruses.

 Electrolytes such as magnesium, potassium, calcium, phosphate, and sodium are minerals that are responsible for regulating the balance of fluids in the body.